emberjs/data/packages/ember/README.md

 **Advanced handling of Subsequent**

-In some cases, you may find the `prev` and `next` blocks too limiting.
-If so, you can access the `prevRequest` and `nextRequest` directly.
+In some cases, utilizing the `prev` and `next` blocks might limit the desired UX.
+When this happens, we can use the `prevRequest` and `nextRequest` properties to compose more advanced handling behaviors.

 ```diff
  <Paginate @request={{@request}} as |pages|>